defamation litigation

 The growth in defamation litigation is a worrying trend that is threatening freedom of speech in Australia.
 This legal action is a ‘useful tool’ for those in well paid positions of power, who seek to silence their critics.

-Unfortunately, when CEO’s, senior bureaucrats or politicians take civil action, there is rarely a level playing field.
+Unfortunately, when CEO’s, senior bureaucrats or politicians take civil action against ordinary everyday people, there is rarely a level playing field.

 The United States has a constitutionally entrenched freedom of speech.
 However, Australia only has an implied freedom of speech.
 Australian governments have failed to limit the capacity of powerful interests to silence critics.
 This has seen defamation law emerge as a significant threat to freedom of speech.